Guided Machu Picchu Adventure – NEW ITINERARY!

 Day 2: Cusco

-Fly this morning to Cusco, heart of the once-grand Inca empire, where we meet our Expediton Leader on arrival.
-From the indigenous Quechua word “qosq’o,” Cusco means the “navel of the earth.”
+Fly this morning to Cusco, heart of the once-grand Inca empire, where we meet our Expedition Leader on arrival.
+From the indigenous Quechua word qosq’o, Cusco means the “navel of the earth.”
 Set in a high Andean valley, Cusco was founded in the 12th century and thrived until Spanish conquistadors destroyed the Inca civilization in their 16th-century colonial quest.
-Our accommodations at the ornate Hotel Libertador, a restored colonial palace, evoke the material splendor of that era.
-Parts of the building date to the mid-1500s, when Francisco Pizarro, the first Spanish governor of Peru, was its occupant.
-We tour Cusco and visit the ruins at Sacsayhuamán, where we see the most impressive example of Inca walls in the Sacred Valley, marveling at how such large, honed granite stones fit together so tightly that a pocketknife blade will not fit between them.
+Our accommodations at the Hotel Libertador Palacio del Inka, a restored colonial palace, evoke the material splendor of that era.
+Parts of the building date to the mid-1500s when Francisco Pizarro, the first Spanish governor of Peru, was its occupant.
+We learn more about this fabled city on a guided walking tour this afternoon.

 Day 3: Sacred Valley of the Incas

 The treasures of the Sacred Valley unfold today as we travel along the Urubamba River past farms, villages and Incan architectural ruins.
-The original vast empire was connected by a network of 10,000 miles of stone roads woven through the imposing terrain of the Andes.
+The original vast empire of the Incas was connected by a network of 10,000 miles of stone roads woven through the imposing terrain of the Andes.
 Suspension bridges spanned rivers and aqueducts carried water from mountain streams to irrigate terraced fields of crops, vestiges of which we see on our drive today, backdropped by knife-edged peaks.
-We stop to see the magnificent Inca ruins at Pisac, where we may have time to visit the colorful market where the local Quechua Indians, dressed in vivid attire, sell their handicrafts.
-At Awana Kancha, a cultural exhibition center, we'll witness traditional textile weaving and meet llamas, alpacas and guanacos, the iconic animals of the Andes whose wool is used in a multitude of garments and blankets.
-This afternoon we explore Ollantaytambo, a small town surrounded by steep terraced mountainsides.
-Ollantaytambo rests on traditional Inca foundations and is one of the best surviving examples of Inca city planning.
+We stop to see the magnificent Inca ruins at Pisac, where we may have time to visit the colorful market where local Quechua Indians, dressed in vivid attire, sell their handicrafts.
+At Awana Kancha, a cultural exhibition center, we witness traditional textile weaving and meet llamas, alpacas and guanacos, the iconic animals of the Andes whose wool is used in a wide variety of garments and blankets.
+This afternoon, there's time to relax amid the inviting garden environs of our charming hotel before dinner.